Veterinary Technology Adoption Day Is March 16Read More

 Yes.
 Students leave traditional high schools for lots of reasons, but most students are academically capable of achieving high standards, if given a different environment in which to learn.
 At the point they decide to leave high school, many feel discouraged because they're so far behind their friends and peers.
 By using the dual credit approach, Connect enables students who work hard and apply themselves to catch up and accelerate at the same time.

-How can students continue enrollment in the program?
+How can students enroll in the program?

 To be eligible to continue in Connect to College, students must